 DN: We’ve been listening to Percival Everett read a short excerpt from The Trees.
 I just really love that section. [laughs] When I think of two people you frequently mention, Mark Twain and Groucho Marx, I can certainly see the connection with Twain and how he confronts the least funny things with humor, and Groucho Marx with his delight in word play.
 But when I think of the question, how are you making me laugh in a book about lynchings, I also think of Mel Brooks who doesn’t shy away from doing comedy about the Spanish inquisition or the holocaust or any number of things.
 I read that you actually teach Blazing Saddles in your class and that your students look to you for permission to laugh, particularly I’m imagining because of the very liberal use of the n-word in the movie.
 I wondered if you could talk about why this is a teachable movie for you and if there are any lessons about humor that overlap with how you engage with humor in The Trees.

 PE: I suppose it’s the same burlesque humor.
 Speaking technically about humor, that’s the style.
-Blazing Saddles are so smart about race.
+Blazing Saddles is so smart about race.
 In the early 70s, we were smarter about race than we are now.
 It is surprising.
 Most of that script was written by Richard Pryor.
 Richard Pryor, Mel Brooks together can only be funny.
 Certainly with Pryor, it can only be sad and serious.
 Humor is fascinating to me because no matter what we do, we can laugh.
 It’s a weird human thing that even comes out in an untrue way in most films.
 When we see several people and someone is killed among the group, and 20 seconds later, they survived something horrific and they’re laughing, it obviously will never happen that way but it’s in our collective consciousness that it should.
 Anytime you talk about humor, it stops being funny.
 Maybe that should be my next mission, is to write a book about humor that’s funny. [laughter] I doubt I can do it but the great part about humor is once you have someone laughing, you can do other things to them, even something as bizarre in our culture as having someone think.

 DN: When you say that we understood race better in the 70s than now, I guess I wanted to ask about your students uneasiness and whether you saw it as a good thing, a sign of progress around our sensitivity to others or do you think that the movie’s careening past, all notions of propriety is in and of itself something of value, and something that has been lost because of that over cautiousness let’s say?

 PE: The interesting thing about that film is it never gives anyone permission to behave as a racist.
 It reveals our racism in a way that we can all see and recognize, then become comfortable with.
 Not that it’s right but that it’s wrong.
-No one sees the Villains and Blazing Saddles, and says, “Oh, I want to be like him.” [laughs] That’s not what happens.
+No one sees the villains in Blazing Saddles, and says, “Oh, I want to be like him.” [laughs] That’s not what happens.
 It’s a very strange thing.
 Our culture decides to be afraid of a word instead of a concept.
 My students are afraid of the word nigger.
 I’m not afraid of the word nigger.
 I’m afraid of the person who uses it in a certain way.
 I don’t understand why mere substitution changes that.
 If I get pulled over and I’ll change everything, I’ll be pulled over at night by a state trooper in New Hampshire—which we used to call the Mississippi of the North—and he says, “What are you doing here n-word?”
 I would be, if not more, at least just as frightened as if he had said nigger.
 If I called someone an n-word, why should they be less offended?
 It’s that I’ve called someone that.
 Why should I be afraid of saying a word?
 Why should professors be afraid of using a word if they’re illustrating historically what that word does?
 People who want to ban the Adventures of Huckleberry Finn because of the presence of that word are either—we have a few choices here—but one of them is they’re really afraid to look at themselves.
 They’re afraid to look at each other.
 The villain becomes language.

 DN: I don’t know if this relates but all of these questions about race, types, and symbols makes me think of your short story, The Appropriation of Cultures, where the black characters in the story appropriate the confederate flag as a black power symbol and they fly it everywhere.
 It also makes me think about the time you were asked to address the South Carolina state government at the state capitol on the subject of art where you said you began to talk and to tell them that you were there to speak about art but that art, and politics were inextricably bound together and that the flag as a symbol of exclusion was unacceptable, then you walked out.
 But you’ve since said that you actually don’t want people to stop flying the flag.
 That the flag tells us very loud and very clearly who the people flying it are.
 Somehow, this feels connected to this Blazing Saddles question of whether it should be said invisible and if not saying it but still thinking it is better or not.
 But I’m also curious if you feel that same way now, now that the ugliest of the American id is flying the flag, defending the statues shamelessly, being completely transparent about who they are in the public square.